MSeveri96/MANULS/README.md

 ## Preparation of the input

 The data need to be grouped in a simple text file which contains the following:

+1. First column: parameter that describe the x-axis (in the example the P-C distance)
+2. Second column: parameter that describe the y-axis (in the example the C-O distance)
+3. Third column: energy of printed by the quantum chemical program
+4. Fourth, fifth and sixth columns: x, y and z component of the dipole moment vector